MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker range="sc-om-2016"

 > [!NOTE]
-> SCOM running on Windows OS 2012 needs additional changes to use TLS 1.2 over HTTP for UNIX/LINUX monitoring.
+> SCOM running on Windows Server 2012/2012 R2 needs additional changes to use TLS 1.2 over HTTP for UNIX/LINUX monitoring.
 In order to enable TLS 1.2 as default security protocols in WinHTTP in Windows, the following changes need to be made as per [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392).
 >
-> 1. Install [KB3140245](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392) on the Management Servers/Gateways Servers in the UNIX/LINUX Resource Pool.
+1. Install [KB3140245](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392) on the Management Servers/Gateways Servers in the UNIX/LINUX Resource Pool.
-> 2. Back up the registries that are modified as mentioned in the KB article.
+2. Back up the registries that are modified as mentioned in the KB article.
-> 3. Download and run the [Easy Fix](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392#bkmk_easy) tool on the Management Servers/Gateways in the UNIX/LINUX Resource Pool.
+3. Download and run the [Easy Fix](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392#bkmk_easy) tool on the Management Servers/Gateways in the UNIX/LINUX Resource Pool.
-> 4. Reboot the servers.
+4. Reboot the servers.

 ::: moniker-end

-### Manually modify the registry
+### Method 1: Modify the registry manually

 1. Open the Registry Editor
 1. Locate the following registry subkey: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v2.0.50727`